Anand06-sk/Project-LearnSkart/README.md

 - **Department-wise Navigation**: Dedicated pages for CSE, ECE, EEE, Mechanical, Civil, and IT departments
 - **Smart Filtering**: Filter resources by regulation year, semester, and subject
 - **Google Drive Integration**: All PDFs hosted on Google Drive with direct viewing links
-- **Dark Mode Support**: Toggle between light and dark themes for comfortable viewing
+- **Dark Mode Support**: Toggle on the home page with site-wide persistence
 - **Mobile Responsive**: Fully optimized for smartphones, tablets, and desktop devices
 - **Fast & Lightweight**: Pure static site with no backend dependencies
 - **CGPA Calculator**: Built-in tool to calculate academic performance